bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/maria.gugulea/index.md

 ### Week 19 - 25 May

+This week was dedicated to writing up and finishing the code necessary for this project.
+In addition, I have submitted the software milestone, as well as the entirety of my code.
+This week, I have also focused on making the project more appealing to the eye, by diy-ing a box in the shape of a door lock, in oreder to reinforce the purpose of my project and hide all the hardware.

 ## Hardware

 The purpose of the hardware milestone is to assemble and validate all essential electronic components required for the smart door lock system.
 This ensures that each hardware component is properly connected, tested for functionality, and integrated with the Raspberry Pi Pico before advancing to software integration and logic development.